openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 JP2: box by box {#jp2-box-by-box}
 =================

-The following two chapters provide a detailed explanation of *jpylyzer*’s functionality and its output.
+The following two sections provide a detailed explanation of *jpylyzer*’s functionality and its output.
 In particular, the following two aspects are addressed: